mimonokandilos/User-Roles-DB/README.md

-### Mike Monokandilos
+### Mike Monokandilos, Kimon Monokandilos
 #
-# Class Scheduling Database
+# User Scheduling Database

 ### DESCRIPTION
-- This is a database implementation of a security group with user roles
+- This is a database implementation of a security group with user roles (public, general, moderator, admin)

 ### MYSQL SERVER INSTALLATION

 # for Ubunntu/fedora/
 - dnf install mysql